 Conclusion

 As we navigate the 21st century, the architectural landscape continues to evolve, reflecting the values, technologies, and global interconnectedness of our time.
-The shift towards a more minimalist and sleek style signifies a departure from the ornate, elaborate, and artistic structures of the past.
+The shift towards more minimalist architecture and sleek style signifies a departure from the ornate, elaborate, and artistic structures of the past.
 The new styles embrace the achievement of simple, inexpensive, and efficient design.

 However, efficient is not always best and creative is not always functional.
 It is the balance of form and function that leads to great architecture and great design.